Our Founders, Gary & Francesca Scarpa

 Center Stage Theatre’s talented performers and behind-the-scenes set builders, lighting technicians, and costumers are all volunteers -- a community of creative people who love theatre and who also love the community for whom they present theatre.

-Today, Center Stage continues to grow and thrive, and its goal is to continue to be the major entertainment venue for the performing arts in the Lower Naugatuck Valley for many years to come.
+Today, Center Stage continues to grow and thrive at the Richard O. Belden Cultural Center and its goal is to continue to be the major entertainment venue for the performing arts in the Lower Naugatuck Valley for many years to come.